-James Myers, a miner on No. 6 below discovery, Hu.ker, was hurled 12 teet investigation will be determined and by a discharge of dynamite last week He had set the charge which failed to given the privilege of having their witgo off, and after waiting some time went into the cut where it was laid to examine it.
-Just as he reached the spot the blast exploded and he was thrown from the cut and into the creek bed creek bed constructions.
-The blast exploded and he was thrown from the cut and into the creek bed creek and was almost covered with muck.
-Grand.
-He was rescued by friends, and although confined to his cabin for some days is o.
-K. in a short time.
-The spri house, Mrs. M. P. Rothweiler will give a social party in honor of her sister, Mrs. E. Rose, who will depart for the outside in the near future.
-During the past winter, Mrs. Rothweiler has frequently entertained her friends and acquaintances by delightful social affairs, and this evening's event will probably be dancing and refreshments, and a most enjoyable time is anticipated.
-Dominion Creek Items The disastrous fire at Mr. W. W. Robinson's roadhouse resulted in a total loss, which will approximate \$1,000.
+This evening at the Magnet road house, Mrs. M. P. Rothweiler will give a social party in konor of her sister, Mrs. E. Rose, who will depart for the outside in the near future.
+During the past winter, Mrs. Rothweiler has frequently entertained her friends and acquaintances by delightful social affairs, and this evening's event will probably pe the last of the season.
+There will be dancing and refreshments, and a most enjoyable time is anticipated.
+Dominion Creek Items The disastrous fire at Mr. W. W. Robinson's roadhouse resulted in a total loss, wlich will approximate \$1,000.
 Several of the occupants of the nouse escaped only with their night apparel and yesterday a number of ladies organized a sewing bee at Mrs. Card's and the immediate necessities of the unfor tunate parties were relieved.
-Percy Reid, one of the most popular of the government's creek representa tives, has been appointed assistant inspector for Gold Run.
+Percy Reid, one of the most popular of the government's creek representatives, has been appointed assistant inspector for Gold Run.
 He will make a trip to that creek once a week and during the remainder of the time will be in Capt.
 Bliss' office on Dominion.
-Mr. Reid's promotion is well deserved and he has been congratulated on all sides by his namerous friends.
-A birthday party was given on last Saturday in bonor of little Hazel Siater's fourth birthday.
-Among the little lady's friends who attended were Chas.
-Robinson, Leslie McMinn and Dorothy Debney.
-A number of K1 nd ke toys were presented to Hazel together with a collection of 20 nuggets.
-The little tots enjoyed a time long to be remem- James Rogers, who was shot by Nelson A. Soggs, is able to be up and around and says he is still worth a dozen dead men.
+Mr. Reid's promotion is well deserved and he has been congratulated on all sides by his numerous friends.
+A birthday party was given on last Saturday in honor of little Hazel Stater's fourth birthday.
+Among the little terests of Mr. Eckardt therein. lady's friends who attended were Chas.
+The business will be conducted by Mr. Rosenthal and Mr. Fields, who will col-Robinson, Leslie McMinn and Dorothy Rosentnai and Jac.
+Robinson, Leslie McMinn and Dorothy lect all the outstanding accounts.
+IKE ROSENTHAL Debney.
+A number of K1 nd ke toys were presented to Hazel together with a Dated May 18th, 1900. collection of 20 nuggets.
+The little tots enjoyed a time long to be remem- James Rogers, who was shot by Nelson A. Soggs, is able to be up and around and says he is still worth a Circle City. dozen dead men.
 For Koyukuk.